-Shoeshine – De Sica’s Somber Classic on Social Systems of Prejudice and Oppression
+Shoeshine Review – De Sica’s Somber Classic on Social Systems of Prejudice and Oppression

 Vittorio De Sica’s neorealist masterpiece, Bicycle Thieves (1948) opens in front of a freshly reconstructed government building with a crowd of city’s skilled yet unemployed laborers.
 The story’s central character after getting a job of hanging up posters, promising he would turn up with his pawned bicycle, walks back to home and comes across his water bucket-carrying wife, the camera all the while getting us acquainted with the wider vista of post-war ravages and poverty.
 There’s only diegetic sound and no other stylistic adornments.
 De Sica’s Shoeshine (Sciuscia aka Ragazzi, 1946), however, opens in an contrasting manner.